 Angel investors, venture capitalists, or private lenders all may be excellent funding sources for your new business.
 While it’s certainly more difficult in most cases to attract investors to a start-up rather than to an established venture, it’s not impossible if you have the right business idea at the right time backed by an impressive business plan.
 See Prepare an Investor Ready Business Plan for more on tailoring your business plan to impress potential investors.

 While this is often touted as a great source of money to start a business, it’s not, because most start-ups simply don’t qualify as you'll see in The Truth About Small Business Grants in Canada.
 While there are government grants available, finding one that can provide start-up money for your new business will be an enterprise in itself (which is probably why there are so many companies out there providing grant-finding services).

 Those planning to start up “the right business” will have a much easier time finding government grant programs that may provide the needed funds.
+Generally grants are only available for particular activities the government wants to encourage.
 For example, generating efficient, renewable energy is a priority of the federal government, so businesses involving Cogeneration (using one fuel to simultaneously produce heat and electricity) or renewable energy technologies will find more government grant opportunities than others.
 If you're interested in pursuing a grant to get the money you need to start your business, 5 Tips for Finding Small Business Grants can help narrow your search.

-Which Source of Business Start Up Money is Best for You?
+Which Source of Business Start Up Funding is Best for You?

 Probably, like most of the people who have started businesses before you, you’ll need a combination of funding sources to get the money you need to develop your business.
 You may even want to explore all of the resources listed above.